10 Best Employee Evaluation Software Shortlist

 Integrations include BambooHR, HiBob, HR Partner, Sage HR, Gusto, Personio, 7shifts, Dayforce, Justworks, OneLogin, JumpCloud, Oyster, UKG Ready, Officient, and Humaans.

 Workleap Performance is an employee evaluation software designed to simplify performance management for HR professionals, managers, and employees.
-It offers customizable review processes, enabling organizations to tailor evaluations to their specific goals and culture.
+It offers customizable review processes, helping organizations tailor performance evaluations to their specific goals and company culture.

 Workleap Performance Standout Features and Integrations:

-Integrations include Microsoft Teams, Slack, BambooHR, ADP Workforce Now, Factorial, Gusto, HiBob, Paycor, Paylocity, Personio, Sage HR, and Workday.
+Integrations include Microsoft Teams, Slack, BambooHR, ADP Workforce Now, Factorial, Gusto, HiBob, Paycor, Paylocity, Personio, Sage HR, Workday, and many others.

 PerformYard's employee evaluation software provides flexible features for HR, while creating a simplified employee performance review experience for your staff.